 Indicator (e).
-Interviews with the investigator support that at no time does the Community Resources for Justice require individuals, during an investigation, to undergo a polygraph or other truth-telling device as a condition of said investigation.
+Interviews with the investigator (Director) supports that at no time does the Community Resources for Justice require individuals, during an investigation, to undergo a polygraph or other truth-telling device as a condition of said investigation.
 The investigator confirmed that the credibility of each individual is determined on an individual basis and not based on the individual's status as a staff member vs. a resident.
-The Pawtucket Police do not require the use of any truth telling devices to initiate a sexual assault investigation.
-CRJ policy state, "The credibility of an alleged victim, suspect, or witness shall be assessed on an individual basis and shall not be determined by the person's status as resident or staff.
-No agency shall require a resident who alleges sexual abuse to submit to a polygraph examination or other truth telling device as a condition for proceeding with the investigation of such an allegation."
+The Boston Police do not require the use of any truth-telling devices to initiate a sexual assault investigation.
+CRJ policy states, "The credibility of an alleged victim, suspect, or witness shall be assessed on an individual basis and shall not be determined by the person's status as resident or staff.
+No agency shall require a resident who alleges sexual abuse to submit to a polygraph examination or other truth-telling device as a condition for proceeding with the investigation of such an allegation."

 Indicator (f).
-The Director confirmed that he would decide if staff actions, or failures contributed to the incident occurring as part of the administrative, investigative process and refer them to CRJ Senior Leadership.
-The Auditor reviewed the steps to be taken in the investigation process by the Houston House management.
+The Director confirmed that he would decide if staff actions or failures contributed to the incident occurring as part of the administrative, investigative process and refer them to CRJ Senior Leadership.
+The Auditor reviewed the steps to be taken in the investigation process by the Coolidge House management.
 The Auditor considered the investigator's knowledge of what should be in an administrative investigation report, the steps taken to ensure a thorough investigation was completed, and the thought process used to draw conclusions.
-The Director was aware that when a criminal investigation occurs the Administrative Investigation should not impede the criminal investigation process.
+The Director was aware that the Administrative Investigation should not impede the criminal investigation process when a criminal investigation occurs.
+In the allegation reviewed the facility was able to review video footage that disputed the former resident's claim resulting in a determination that no criminal actions had occurred.

 Indicator (g).
-Criminal investigations report content would be the responsibility of the Pawtucket police department.
+Criminal investigations report content would be the responsibility of the Boston police department.
 The Agency would keep any communication on the criminal investigation as well as the administrative investigation.
-The Director reports they have developed relationships with the Pawtucket Police Department since opening to ensure lines of communication can occur during an event like a PREA investigation.
+The Director reports they have developed relationships with the Boston Police Department since opening to ensure lines of communication can occur during an event like a PREA investigation.
 The agency has not had to request a copy of the completed criminal investigation as there have been none to date for sexual misconduct.

 Indicator (h).
-If an allegation is substantiated, the determination of a criminal investigation would be the Pawtucket Police Department's responsibility, who would refer to the County Prosecutor for criminal prosecution.
+If an allegation is substantiated, the determination of a criminal investigation would be the Boston Police Department's responsibility, who would refer to the County Prosecutor for criminal prosecution.